Follow these 10 strategies to strengthen your connection to your customers.

 "I think it's important for brands, especially brands [that] are really consumer-centric, to stay connected," Alba shared at the American Express OPEN Success Makers Summit for Business Platinum Card Members.
 "Customers tell you so much from their behavior and how they shop with you."

-Here are six effective ways to connect with your customers and build lasting relationships that will keep them loyal to your brand.
+Here are 10 effective ways to connect with your customers and build lasting relationships that can keep them loyal to your brand.

 1. Don't use a one-size-fits-all approach.